guoyizhou01/Hyperslate-Guide-intro-intermediate-logic-RPI/README.md

 # Progress:

-Propositional Calculus, Predicate Calculus and First Order Logic parts are mostly completed, more examples to be added.
+Propositional Calculus, Predicate Calculus, First Order Logic, and Higher Order Logic are completed.
+Due to S4, S5, and D being very simple in hyperslate, they are not going to be included in the guide.

-I just started this project as of Oct.11, 2023, and I plan to complete it by the end of 2023.
-If there are anything you need to know right away please leave the question in Issues.